 We provide an expert soil categorisation testing service for developers requiring soil disposal services.
 In Victoria, prescribed industrial wastes (including contaminated soils) need to be managed in accordance with EPAs Industrial Waste Resource Guidelines (IWRGs).
 Frequently, remediation on a site entails the offsite disposal of contaminated soil to a licensed landfill.
 Prior to acceptance at a landfill, prescribed industrial waste (contaminated soil) needs to be classified as Category A, B or C (with ‘C’ being the lowest hazard category).

-The per tonnage rates for treatment/disposal of Category A and B contaminated soil is a critical factor – even on small volumes (these being several times higher than Category C rates).
+The per tonnage rates for treatment/disposal of Category A and B contaminated soil is a critical factor in your site remediation costs – even on small volumes (these being several times higher than Category C rates).

-Bare minimum (Low cost) soil classification plans can often be false economy, especially when there are large volumes of soil involved and soil that could be categorised as Fill or Category C, is categorised as B or A, simply for the want of a knowledgeable environmental consultant who understands how to legally apply sampling plans to your best interests.
+Bare minimum (Low cost) soil classification plans more often than not end up costing you more, especially when there are large volumes of soil involved and soil that could be categorised as Fill or Category C, ends up being categorised as B or A, simply for the want of a knowledgeable environmental consultant who understands how to legally apply sampling plans to your best interests.
 Atma Environmental ensures your waste is classified to the lowest justifiable disposal category possible and supplies detailed soil categorisation reports to ensure none of your trucks are turned back by the waste disposal facility for insufficient information.

-And if your soil is not contaminated, even better, as we can provide you the Clean Fill Certificates (reports) that will allow for offsite disposal other than in a licensed landfill, or to enable its reuse on another site.
+And if your soil is not contaminated, even better.
+Under the provisions of the new Environment Protection Amendment Act 2018, we can issue soil ‘Declaration of Use Statements’ for soil that is to be reused.
+We can also provide you the Clean Fill Certificates (reports) that allow for offsite disposal other than in a licensed landfill, or to enable its reuse on another site.

 Our soil testing approach has proven time and time again to be invaluable in managing our clients’ commercial interests.
 That’s because the costs of an ill-conceived sampling program (resulting in a disposal classification higher than otherwise required), is always much more expensive than the extra investigation work required to better assess a body of soil for disposal.
 That makes it critical that you select a competent environmental consulting firm committed to minimising the ultimate costs of offsite contaminated soil disposal.